pingcap/tidb-operator/en/enable-tidb-cluster-auto-scaling.md

 # Enable TidbCluster Auto-scaling

 Kubernetes provides [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), a native API based on CPU utilization.
-Correspondingly, in TiDB Operator 1.1 and later versions, you can enable the auto-scaling feature in a TiDB cluster based on the features of Kubernetes.
+Based on Kubernetes, TiDB 4.0 has implemented an elastic scheduling mechanism.
+Correspondingly, in TiDB Operator 1.1 and later versions, you can enable the auto-scaling feature to enable elastic scheduling.
 This document introduces how to enable and use the auto-scaling feature of `TidbCluster`.

 ## Enable the auto-scaling feature